neofinancial/coverage-upload-action/README.md

 ```
 These values are the % change in coverage for a particular metric and will be displayed in the `difference` column in the comment posted by the action.

 ## Contributing

 1. Test your changes (see below)
 1. Update the version in `package.json`
 1. Update `CHANGELOG.md`
-1. Commit your changes to github and open a pull request
+1. Commit your changes and open a pull request

 ### Testing

-##### Testing action changes directly
+##### Testing Action changes in this repo

 1. In [build.yml](./.github/workflows/build.yml#L30) set the `Upload coverage` step's `uses` clause to `./`
 1. Open a pull request to run the `build` workflow.
-The code on your branch will be ran for the `Upload coverage` step upon github actions running.
+The code on your branch will be run for the `Upload coverage` step.
 Check the `Upload coverage` step's output for more details about your run.

-#### Testing action against another repository
+#### Testing Action against another repository

-1. In your repository that references this action, change your workflows code from
+1. In your repository that references this action, change your workflow's code from
  `uses: neofinancial/coverage-upload-action@v1` to `uses: neofinancial/coverage-upload-action@<commit-hash>` where the commit hash is the **full** commit hash you wish to test.
 1. If your other repository is running a local server you want to test changes against, make sure you change the `coverageEndpoint` in `build.yml` to an ngrok url that points towards your local server.
 1. Run the workflow that references this action.